theman-oj10/CareerSync/docs/DeveloperGuide.md

 1. User accesses the main window.
 2. User uses the command to specify which internship entry is to be deleted.
 3. System removes the internship entry.
-4. System displays a confirmation message indicating successful deletion.
+4. System displays a confirmation message indicating successful deletion and containing details of the deleted internship.
+5. Internship can no longer be seen in the main window.

 Use case ends.